app.build: A Production Framework for Scaling Agentic Prompt-to-App Generation with Environment Scaffolding: Experimental Setup

 \subsection{Assessor Protocol and Scoring}

 To systematically assess generated application quality, we implement a structured evaluation protocol comprising six standardized functional checks executed by human assessors.
 The evaluation reports two independent outcomes: a binary viability indicator ($V$) and a 0--10 quality score ($Q$).
+The complete assessor handbook with detailed grading criteria and example graded applications is publicly available~\citep{appbuild2025handbook}.

 \textbf{Viability (binary)}:

 \textbf{Quality (0--10)}: